BelNeuroCoding/NeuroMaps/ReadMe.md

 1. Click on **Probe Map Tab → Define Map**
 2. Upload a photo containing the design or the image of interest
 3. Use your mouse to zoom/pan to locate each electrode
+4. You will first be prompted to calibrate the pixel:\mum ratio for downstream correlation maps.
+💡 **Tip:** Using a scalebar can be helpful for calibration.
-4. Press **Enter** to confirm the selection for an electrode; repeat for all electrodes
+6. Press **Enter** to confirm the selection for an electrode; repeat for all electrodes
-5. Once all electrodes are selected, **double-press Enter** to confirm the map
+7. Once all electrodes are selected, **double-press Enter** to confirm the map
-6. Save the probe at a desired location
+8. Save the probe at a desired location
-7. Load the map before proceeding via **Probe Map Tab → Load Map**
+9. Load the map before proceeding via **Probe Map Tab → Load Map**

 💡 **Tip:** Use Backspace to delete any incorrectly selected electrode location